Van Vleck, Texas: Education

 Van Vleck is served by the Van Vleck Independent School District.
 Van Vleck ISD has Academically State Recognized District and Schools.
-They have one-to-one digital learning, K-12 STEM Courses, K-12 Fine Arts Programs, 6-12 Pre-Advanced & Advanced Placement Classes, 9-12 Career & Technical Education Courses, and Duel Credit Classes.
+They have one-to-one digital learning, K-12 STEM Courses, K-12 Fine Arts Programs, 6-12 Pre-Advanced & Advanced Placement Classes, 9-12 Career & Technical Education Courses, and Dual Credit Classes.

 There is Van Vleck Elementary, E.Rudd Intermediate, O.H.
 Herman Middle School, and Van Vleck High School.
 The ISD has several recognitions that include a National Blue Ribbon Elementary School.
 The VVISD is the proud winner and record setter in numerous areas, including power lifting and jump sports, with first place in multiple years, including those set by Charles Austin.
 They have a state recognized FFA Chapter & Meat Processing Plant, State Recognized Fine Arts Programs and Outstanding UIL Sports Programs.

 The local high school also is a recurring winner, and title holder, of multiple national sports competitions.

 The designated community college for Van Vleck ISD is Wharton County Junior College.